Gumillar88/monitoring-metrics/README.md

 # monitoring-metrics

 Monitoring Metrics is a Component library designed to help you monitor and track various user activities on your website or application.
-This library enables you to easily capture and log metrics such as the number of clicks, page views, and downloads.
+This library enables you to easily capture and log metrics such as the number of clicks, reports, page views, and downloads.

 ## Features